thisaintwork/AgileDungeonTrekking/README.md

 **Estimating**
 - PBIs have been estimated in Github using story points.
-Story points can be found in each PBI on the right-hand side under “show all fields” via this link: https://github.com/orgs/thisaintwork/projects/3/views/2.
+Story points can be found in each PBI on the right-hand side under “show all fields”.
 - Our team conducted an “affinity estimating” activity.
 The results of this activity can be found in Github under the Affinity Estimating tab here: https://github.com/orgs/thisaintwork/projects/3/views/4.
 - As a side note: Only developers participated in estimating PBIs.